Failed the B1 Exam? Here's What to Do Next

 Check for partial pass options

 If you passed one part (e.g., written) but failed the other (e.g., oral), you may only need to retake the failed part.
-Check with your exam center—policies vary.
+For TELC B1 the credited part is the whole written or whole oral exam — not individual subtests like Reading alone.

 Decide: retake same exam or switch?